 You can, quite literally, park up right next to them and soak up (hopefully not literally) the sights and sounds of Assaranca from a few feet away.

-In the guide below, you’ll find everything you need to know about visiting Assaranca, from where to park to how to get there.
+In the guide below, you’ll find everything you need to know about visiting Assaranca, from where to park to what to see nearby.

-You can visit Assaranca Waterfall at any time of the year but it’s at its best during or after rainfall.
-If you visit after heavy rain, you can witness the water plummeting down over the hill into the stream below.
+You can visit Assaranca Waterfall at any time of the year, but it’s at its best during or after rainfall as the water gushes with speed off the top and down into the chilly basin below.

-As you can, quite literally, park right next to the Ardara Waterfall, it’s the perfect place to visit with someone with limited mobility, as you can see the waterfall right from the parking area without having to walk at all.
+As you can, quite literally, park right next to the Ardara Waterfall, it’s the perfect place to visit with someone with limited mobility, as you can see the waterfall right from the parking area without having to walk to it.

 Places to visit near Assaranca Waterfall

 Just a 1km further down the road you’ll find Maghera Beach and the Maghera Caves.
 Maghera Strand is a naturally beautiful beach that has a wild rugged feeling.
-You can enjoy the white sandy beach even on a cold rainy day as the coastline here is simply stunning.
+Another glorious beach nearby is Portnoo / Narin Beach.

 Another brilliant addition to your visit to Assaranca Waterfall is the mighty Glengesh Pass, which is arguably one of the most unique roads in Ireland.
 If stunning mountain scenery and an experience that you won’t forget any time soon tickles your fancy, this road is well worth taking (just drive slow – very slow).